-The Miami Heat are interested in bringing Michael Beasley back
+The Miami Heat may bring back Michael Beasley

 Often troubled forward Michael Beasley may be heading back to the franchise that selected him with the second pick in the 2008 NBA Draft.
 As if the Miami Heat needed anymore talent to add to their team, the veterans on the Heat reportedly are in favor of bringing Beasley back to South Beach.